Panasonic FZ100 vs Sony A6300

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the FZ100 does not provide wifi capability.

-Both the FZ100 and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the FZ100 and the A6300 have been discontinued, but can regularly be found used on ebay.
 The FZ100 was replaced by the Panasonic FZ150, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ100 Manual (free pdf) or the online Sony A6300 Manual.
+Further information on the features and operation of the FZ100 and A6300 can be found, respectively, in the Panasonic FZ100 Manual (free pdf) or the online Sony A6300 Manual.

 So what conclusions can be drawn?
 Is the Panasonic FZ100 better than the Sony A6300 or vice versa?
 The listing below highlights the relative strengths of the two models.